Barzakh: Sufism

 In Sufism the Barzakh or Alam-e-Araf is not only where the soul resides after death, but also a place it can visit during sleep and meditation.

 Ibn 'Arabi defines Barzakh as the intermediate realm or "isthmus".
 It is between the World of Corporeal Bodies and the World of Spirits, and is a means of contact between the two worlds.
 Without it, there would be no contact between the two and both would cease to exist.
 It is described as simple and luminous, like the World of Spirits, but also able to take on many different forms just like the World of Corporeal Bodies can.
 In broader terms Barzakh, “is anything that separates two things”.
 It has been described as the dream world in which the dreamer is in both life and death.

-Barzakh can also refer to a person.
+The word Barzakh can also refer to a person.
 Chronologically between Jesus and Mohammad is the contested Prophet Khalid.
-Ibn 'Arabi considers this man to be a “Barzakh” or the Perfect Human Being.
+Ibn Arabi considers this man to be a Barzakh, meaning a Perfect Human Being.
 Chittick explains that the Perfect Human acts as the Barzakh or "isthmus" between God and the world.
-Ibn 'Arabi's story of Prophet Khalid is a story of Perfect Human being.

-Khalid's story is of a Prophet whose message never emerged because before he died, he told his sons to open his tomb forty days after his death to receive the message of Barzakh.
-The sons, however, feared they would be looked down upon for opening their dead father's tomb, therefore they decided not to exhume their father.
+According to Ibn Arabi, Khalid was a prophet whose message never emerged.
+Before he died, he told his sons to open his tomb forty days after his death to receive the message of Barzakh.
+The sons, however, feared that they would be looked down upon for opening their dead father's tomb; therefore they decided not to exhume their father.
 Thus, his message was never shared.
-An Ottoman scholar explained that for Khalid to give the knowledge of Barzakh he would have to travel through the different worlds and then return, but because he was not exhumed, his message was never heard.
-Ibn 'Arabi explains that because this mission ended in failure, it does not conflict with The Prophet Mohammed’s statement: “I am nearest of men to Jesus son of Mary, for there is no prophet between him and me."
+An Ottoman scholar explained that for Khalid to give the knowledge of Barzakh he would have had to travel through the different worlds and then return; because he was not exhumed, his message was never heard.
+Ibn Arabi explains that because this mission ended in failure, it does not conflict with the Prophet Mohammed’s statement: “I am nearest of men to Jesus son of Mary, for there is no prophet between him and me."